-While these five drinks aren’t the only Caribbean cocktails to wrap your lips around, they’re among the best known and most beloved.
+While these six drinks aren’t the only Caribbean cocktails, they’re among the best known and most beloved.
 Odds are you’ve heard of most of them, but have you tried them all?
-We consulted Tiki expert Jeff “Beachbum” Berry’s essential tome “Beachbum Berry’s Potions of the Caribbean” ($39.95, Cocktail Kingdom) to help compile the list and ensure that these are indeed Caribbean drinks, not imports from Hawaii or the South Seas.
-(Sorry, Mai Tai, but we still love you).

-Originating at the Caribe Hotel in Puerto Rico in 1954, this frothy pineapple-coconut cocktail has become a symbol of tropical vacation paradise.
+Originating at the Caribe Hotel in San Juan, Puerto Rico, in 1954, this frothy pineapple-coconut cocktail has become a symbol of tropical vacation paradise.
 It’s also one of the best-known blender drinks, spawning hundreds of variations.
 This recipe is unplugged, instead using pebble ice and a good old-fashioned shaker.

-Tall, cool and refreshing, this rum staple (usually made with white rum, lime and sugar) is served with plenty of ice and lengthened with soda water.
+Tall, cool and refreshing, this rum staple is usually made with white rum, lime and sugar, served with plenty of ice and lengthened with soda water.
 Bartenders claim to hate making Mojitos, due to the time and effort needed to muddle fresh mint in the bottom of the glass.
 But they’re still a pleasure to drink—maybe even more so when you know the work that's gone into a good one.

 Though it’s just a Rum & Coke with a squeeze of lime, what makes this cocktail iconic is that it supposedly doubled as a toast to a free Cuba: “Por Cuba Libre!”
-The hit Andrews Sisters song “Rum and Coca-Cola” helped the drink’s popularity throughout the 1950s.
+Another fun fact: The hit Andrews Sisters song “Rum and Coca-Cola” helped boost the drink’s popularity throughout the 1950s.

 At heart, it’s just a simple Rum Sour, made with the Caribbean holy trinity of rum, lime juice and sugar.
-Yet done right, with a good rum, it’s magical.
-On a sultry summer day, a Frozen Daiquiri is nothing to sneer at either.
+At its best, made with good rum, it’s magical.
+The Liquor.com house daiquiri uses demerara syrup for extra depth, shaken to lip-smacking perfection.